Lingnik/DIM-wiki/DIM-#YearTwoGear-Giveaway.md

 * Winner for the Blacksmith Shader must live on Earth, Moon, Mercury, Venus, Mars, The Reef, or Saturn.
 * Winners will be announced on [@ThisIsDIM](http://twitter.com/ThisIsDIM) after the winners have been contacted via DM.

-We look forward to seeing all of your screenshots.
-Thanks for playing and good luck Guardians!
+We look forward to seeing all of your screenshots and thanks for playing.

+Good luck Guardians!

 The Team at DIM